-In order to serve the needs of data users still interested in the AASHO equivalent single axle pavement loading concept, a computer program called ESALCalc was created.
+To serve the needs of data users still interested in the AASHO equivalent single axle pavement loading concept, a computer program called ESALCalc was created.
 This software computes annual (equivalent single-axle load) ESAL estimates from traffic monitoring data and pavement structure data following the most recent guidelines for inclusion in the PPDB.